-System of Funds and Accounts

-Funds

-The district will maintain a system of funds with the county treasurer in accordance with state law and the accounting manual approved by the State Superintendent of Public Instruction.
-The funds are:
+The Richland School District (the "District") will maintain a system of funds with the county treasurer in accordance with state law and the accounting manual approved by the State Superintendent of Public Instruction.
+Below is a description of the district's system of funds.

 General Fund

 The General Fund (GF) is financed primarily from local taxes, state support funds, federal grants, and local receipts.
 These revenues are used specifically for financing the ordinary and legally authorized operations of the district for all grades.
-The GF includes money which has been segregated for the purpose of carrying on specific activities including, but not limited to, the basic and special education programs.
-The GF is managed in accordance with special regulations, restrictions and limitations and constitutes an independent fiscal and accounting entity.
+The GF includes money that has been segregated for the purpose of carrying on specific activities including, but not limited to, the basic and special education programs.
+The GF is managed in accordance with special regulations, restrictions, and limitations.
+The GF constitutes an independent fiscal and accounting entity.

-Capital Projects Fund

-The Capital Projects Fund (CPF) contains: